How to get a personal loan with bad credit

 Ways to get a personal loan with bad credit

-If you’re in the market for a personal loan and you have imperfect credit, here are three steps to keep in mind.
+Knowing what to expect when you apply for a personal loan will help you prepare for the process.
+If you’re in the market for a personal loan and you have imperfect credit, here are eight steps to keep in mind.

 1. Check your credit score and credit reports